-Table 4-1: The Hawaiʻi State Plan Part I S NS N/A §226-16 Objective and policies for facility systemswater. (a) Planning for the State's facility systems with regard to water shall be directed towards the objective of the provision of water to adequately accommodate domestic, agricult industrial, recreational, and other needs within resource capacities. (b) To achieve the facility systems water objective, it shall be the policy of the State to: (1) Coordinate development of land use activities with existing and potential water supply. Х (2) Support research and development of alternative methods to meet future water requirements well in advance of anticipated needs.
+Table 4-1: The Hawai'i State Plan Part I S NS N/A §226-16 Objective and policies for facility systemswater.
+1 (a) (a) Planning for the State's facility systems with regard to water shall be directed towards achievement of the objective of the provision of water to adequately accommodate domestic, agricultural, commercial, industrial, recreational, and other needs within resource capacities. of al, (b) To achieve the facility systems water objective, it shall be the policy of the State to: (1) Coordinate development of land use activities with existing and potential water supply.
+X (2) Support research and development of alternative methods to meet future water requirements well in advance of anticipated needs.
 X (3) Reclaim and encourage the productive use of runoff water and waste water discharges.
-X (4) Assist in improving the quality, efficiency, service, and storage capabilities of water systems for domestic and agricultural use.
-X (5) Support water supply services to areas experiencing critical water problems.
-X (6) Promote water conservation programs and practices in government, private industry, and the general public to help ensure adequate water to meet long-term needs. x Discussion: The proposed project is consistent with the objectives and policies for facility water.
-Water demand calculations for the project will be provided to DWS for review and appropriate the project will be provided to DWS for review and appropriate the project will be provided to DWS for review and approximately a ms rela ted to §226-17 Objectives and policies for facility systemstransportation. (a) Planning for the State's facility systems with regard to transportation shall be directed achievement of the following objectives: l towar ds the (1) An integrated multi-modal transportation system that services statewide needs a efficient, economical, safe, and convenient movement of people and goods. nd pro motes t he (2) A statewide transportation system consistent with planned growth objectives thro oughou t the St ate (b) To achieve the transportation objectives, it shall be the policy of this State to: (1) Design, program, and develop a multi-modal system in conformance with desired growth and physical development as stated in this chapter.
+X (4) Assist in improving the quality, efficiency, service, and storage capabilities of water systems for domestic and agricultural use. x (5) Support water supply services to areas experiencing critical water problems.
+X (6) Promote water conservation programs and practices in government, private industry, and the general public to help ensure adequate water to meet long-term needs. x Discuss water. \ sion: The proposed project is consistent with the objectives and policies for facility Nater demand calculations for the project will be provided to DWS for review and appr v syste oval. ms rela ited to 8226 17 Objectives and policies for facility systems, transportation (a) Planning for the State's facility systems with regard to transportation shall be directed l towar ds the achievement of the following objectives: un al un una la a efficient, economical, safe, and convenient movement of people and goods. na pro motes t ne (2) A statewide transportation system consistent with planned growth objectives through bughou t the St ate (b) To achieve the transportation objectives, it shall be the policy of this State to: (1) Design, program, and develop a multi-modal system in conformance with desired growth and physical development as stated in this chapter.
 X (2) Coordinate state, county, federal, and private transportation activities and programs toward the achievement of statewide objectives.
-X (3) Encourage a reasonable distribution of financial responsibilities for transportation among participating governmental and private parties.
-X (4) Provide for improved accessibility to shipping, docking, and storage facilities.
-X (5) Promote a reasonable level and variety of mass transportation services that adequately meet statewide and community needs.
-X (6) Encourage transportation systems that serve to accommodate present and future development needs of communities.
-X (7) Encourage a variety of carriers to offer increased opportunities and advantages to inter-island movement of people and goods.
-X
+X (3) Encourage a reasonable distribution of financial responsibilities for transportation among participating governmental and private parties. x (4) Provide for improved accessibility to shipping, docking, and storage facilities.
+X (5) Promote a reasonable level and variety of mass transportation services that adequately meet statewide and community needs. x (6) Encourage transportation systems that serve to accommodate present and future development needs of communities. x (7) Encourage a variety of carriers to offer increased opportunities and advantages to inter-island movement of people and goods. x